bbrotsos/json_to_markdown/data_element_best_practices.md

 * Don’t use Organization Names
 * Don’t use Acronyms
 * Don’t use System Names
-* Don’t use prepositions or conjunctions (You can break this sometimes eg Unit of Measure)
+* Don’t use prepositions, conjunctions or articles (You can break this sometimes eg Unit of Measure)

 <a name="object_class"></a>
 ## Object Class Term